It’s no secret cats rule the internet.

-George (George has a baritone, aristocratic (or should I say aristoCATic—hahaha, I crack myself up) British accent for those of you wondering): Yes human.
-It’s your honor to have me here today and I hope I can translate the extraordinary charismatic essence cats bring to the Internet in terms you can understand.
+George (George has a baritone, aristocratic—or should I say aristoCATic—British accent for those of you who were wondering): Yes human.
+It’s your honor to have me here today and I hope I can translate the extraordinary charismatic essence cats bring to the internet in terms you can understand.
 Very simply, society has been infatuated with cats throughout history.
-The Internet just provides a platform to extend that infatuation through linked communities in a very easy, sharable way.
+The internet just provides a platform to extend that infatuation through linked communities in a very easy, sharable way.

 Me: Ah, fascinating.
-So what you are saying is the Internet serves as a “steroid” of sort for our pre-existing fascinating with cats.
-In other words, the Internet didn’t create the trend, just amplified one that was already there?
+So what you are saying is the internet serves as a “steroid” of sorts for our pre-existing fascinating with cats.
+In other words, the internet didn’t create the trend, just amplified one that was already there?

 George: Of course that’s what I’m saying.
-As an article in the New Republic points out, if you look back through Western culture, you see cats being leveraged for content creation as early as the ninth century.
-As time has passed cat-related content has had a place in whichever medium was most popular at the time—be that verse, literature, art, photography, theatre, movies, or the like.
-Miles Orvell, a cultural historian at Temple University stated it well when he said, “It’s not so much (the Internet) creating this interest in cats, it’s more exploiting this interest that was already there.”
+As an article in the New Republic points out, if you look back throughout Western culture, you see cats being used for content creation as early as the ninth century.
+Cat-related content has had a place in whichever medium was most popular at the time—be that verse, literature, art, photography, theatre, and movies.
+Miles Orvell, a cultural historian at Temple University, stated it well when he said, “It’s not so much (the internet) creating this interest in cats, it’s more exploiting this interest that was already there.”